 Immuno-microbial signatures in colorectal cancer

-An overall aim of the project is to define immuno-microbial signatures that can be used for non-invasive detection of colorectal cancer and pre-cancer stages.
+The project aims to define immuno-microbial signatures that can be used for non-invasive detection of colorectal cancer and pre-cancer stages.

 -